alex-orkuma/cybercog/content/post/build-and-host-a-blog-or-website-for-free-without-any-coding-skills-in-50-mins.md

 - then type the following

 {{< highlight bashrc  >}}
-cd yousite_name //change directory to your site name git init //git init command creates a new Git repository.
+cd yousite_name #change directory to your site name git init #git init command creates a new Git repository.
 {{< / highlight >}}

 - Visit the Hugo [themes](https://themes.gohugo.io/ "Themes") site and pick any theme of your choice.
 Don't worry you will customize it to your taste.
-For the sake of this tutorial, I am using beautiful hugo theme, it is the same theme I have used for my website.
+For the sake of this tutorial, I am using beautiful hugo theme, it is the same theme I am using for my website.
 - After picking your favorite theme, download it by clicking the download button on the theme's home screen.
 It should take you directly to the Github repo of the theme.

   ![](/uploads/screenshot-from-2020-09-14-15-41-54.png)